 The plaque form of psoriasis may look like parapsoriasis when you first notice it, but it eventually becomes thick patches of flaky skin, usually on your knees, elbows, scalp, and lower back.

-Psoriasis is diagnosed most often in young adults and children and in more women than men.
+Psoriasis is diagnosed most often in young adults and children.
 Most people who get parapsoriasis are middle-aged men.